-HOLLYWOOD BLACKLIST FICTION – On November 24-25, 1947, forty-eight studio moguls surrendered to HUAC’s Red-baiting.
+HOLLYWOOD BLACKLIST SERIES – On November 24-25, 1947, forty-eight studio moguls surrendered to HUAC’s Red-baiting.
 2,492 words.
 Illustration by Thomas Warming.
-Last in a series of three (first and second).

 As a hotel employee of some 20 years, Nino was used to keeping the secrets of guests.
 But this was the first time they ever made him swear to it on a copy of the Old Testament.
 The request came as he was setting up his bar in the third floor function room of New York City’s Waldorf-Astoria.
 Nino knew this wasn’t a drinking crowd; if anything, they were a complaining crowd.
 Because whenever the Hollywood moguls stayed at the swank hotel, they bitched that business was always bad no matter how much money they were making.
 He recognized some of the guests from their previous visits as one powerful executive after another entered, many greeting each other in Yiddish.

 A spread in Life magazine had come out that morning entitled “The Movie Hearings.”
 Written by Sidney Olson, the article purported to reveal how Reds were trying to take over the movies, and why the House Un-American Activities Committee had summoned a galaxy of star witnesses to expose the supposed conspiracy.
 Many during the October 10-20 hearings had testified willingly — but others had noisily defied the commiittee, triggering the gavel of HUAC Chairman J. Parnell Thomas.
 Ten writers, directors, and producers who had refused to discuss their beliefs and associations were called The Hollywood Ten.
 Now the suite was filling with film studio brass who not only had been friendly witnesses but also shared the HUAC Chairman’s impatience with the First Amendment.